section-engineering-education/engineering-education/content/articles/custom-floating-action-button-to-bottom-navigation-bar-in-android/index.md

 layout: engineering-education
 status: publish
 published: true
-url: /adding-custom-floating-action-button-to-bottom-navigation-bar-in-android/
+url: /custom-floating-action-button-to-bottom-navigation-bar-in-android/
-title: Adding a Custom Floating Action Button to Bottom Navigation Bar in Android
+title: Adding a Floating Action Button to Bottom Navigation Bar in Android
-description: This tutorial will help the reader understand how to add a floating action button to the bottom navigation bar in Android..
+description: This tutorial will help the reader understand how to add a floating action button to the bottom navigation bar in Android.
-author:
+author: jackline-adhiambo
 date: 2022-01-25T00:00:00-04:54
 topics: [Languages]
 excerpt_separator: <!--more-->
 images:

-  - url: /engineering-education/adding-custom-floating-action-button-to-bottom-navigation-bar-in-android/
+  - url: /engineering-education/custom-floating-action-button-to-bottom-navigation-bar-in-android/
     alt: Custom Floating Action Button to Bottom Navigation Bar in Android Hero Image
 ---
 Triggering actions is a critical factor to consider while designing an Android app.
 In most cases, buttons help to fulfill this purpose.